At least 31 Palestinians are killed while heading to a Gaza aid hub, officials and witnesses say

 Mohammed Abu Teaima, 33, said he saw Israeli forces open fire and kill his cousin and another woman as they were heading toward the distribution site.
 He said his cousin was shot in his chest and died at the scene.
 Many others were wounded, including his brother-in-law, he said.

-“They opened heavy fire directly toward us,” he said as he was waiting outside the Red Cross field hospital for word on his wounded relative.
+“They opened heavy fire directly toward us,” he said as he was waiting outside a field hospital run by the Red Cross for word on his wounded relative.

 Israel and the United States say the new system is aimed at preventing Hamas from siphoning off assistance.
 Israel has not provided any evidence of systematic diversion, and the U.N. denies it has occurred.